 Your scalp should inform the bulk of your washing decisions based on its sebum (a natural oil) production.
-Shampoo is an emulsifier that traps this oil, along with dirt and product build-up, which you can rinse away, according to WebMD.
-But people don’t always understand what their scalp is trying to tell them.
+The shampoo is an emulsifier that traps this oil, along with dirt and product build-up, which you can rinse away, according to WebMD.
+However, people don’t always understand what their scalp is trying to tell them.

 “Many of my patients with itchy, flaky scalp mistakenly believe that their scalp is dry, and apply scalp oil, or they are afraid to wash,” says Dr. Wu.
 “This may be a big mistake!”